Did you get your awakening to the joys of cooking steak from the intro to the Flintstones?

 Some specialty butchers will sell you a Tomahawk, otherwise, you can always get one delivered.

-Snake River Farms offer a gorgeous 2″ thick American Wagyu Tomahawk Steak, complete with the prized Ribeye fat cap, for $125.00.
+Snake River Farms offer a gorgeous 2″ thick American Wagyu Tomahawk Steak, complete with the prized Ribeye fat cap.

 This 2.5 lbs USDA Prime steak takes advantage of the legendary Wagyu marbling for a beautifully smooth texture.